Exciton Scattering via Algebraic Topology: Introduction

 \subsection{An intersection problem}

 The intersection problem alluded to above is a special case of a more general problem, whose investigation is the other goal of this paper.
-Suppose $M$ is a closed smooth oriented manifold of dimension $m$ equipped with a filtration
+Suppose $M$ is a closed smooth oriented manifold of dimension $m$ equipped with a filtration by closed subspaces

-giving an oriented stratifold structure \cite[chap.~2]{Kreck}.
-In particular, the open strata $M_j := M^{(j)} \setminus M^{(j-1)}$ are smooth manifolds of dimension $j$.
-Concretely, one encounters such a filtration if $M$ is equipped with the structure of a CW complex, the filtration is given by the skeleta and the characteristic maps for the cells satisfy a smoothness condition.
-Examples of this kind arise in Morse theory \cite{Q1}, \cite{Q2}.
+defining a manifold stratified space \cite{Hughes}.
+This means that the strata $M_{(j)} := M_j \setminus M_{j-1}$ are smooth manifolds of dimension $j$, some which may be empty, and they satisfy the frontier condition: if $S$ and $T$ are strata such that $S\cap \bar T\ne \emptyset$, then $S\subset \bar T$ (here $\bar T$ denotes the closure of $T$).
+Our convention will be to omit the term $M_j$ from the filtration whenever the corresponding stratum $M_{(j)}$ is empty.

-For a fixed degree $q$, set $Q := M^{(q)}$.
-On occasion, the singular homology group $H_q(Q;\Bbb Z)$ is found to be infinite cyclic.\footnote{ This phenomenon is not as infrequent as one might initially suppose: For example, it occurs when the stratum $M_q = \mathring{Q}$ is connected and the boundary homomorphism $H_q(M^{(q)},M^{(q-1)};\Z ) \to H_{q-1}(M^{(q-1)};\Z)$ has non-trivial kernel.} When this happens, the stratifold orientation determines a preferred generator.
+For a fixed degree $q$, set $Q := M_q$.
+On occasion, the singular homology group $H_q(Q;\Bbb Z)$ is found to be infinite cyclic.\footnote{This phenomenon is not as infrequent as one might initially suppose: For example, it occurs when the stratum $M_{(q)}$ is connected and the boundary homomorphism $H_q(M_q,M_{q-1};\Z ) \to H_{q-1}(M_{q-1};\Z)$ has non-trivial kernel.} When this happens, an orientation of the manifold $M_{(q)}$ determines a preferred generator.
 Denote the generator by $\mu_q$.

 Suppose that $f\: P \to M$ is a smooth map where $P$ is a closed oriented manifold of dimension $p := m-q$.
 Let $[P]\in H_p(P;\Bbb Z)$ denote the fundamental class.
 Then the {\it homological intersection number} (or {\it global intersection index}) is defined as